ganeti/ganeti/man/gnt-cluster.rst

 without modifying the /etc/hosts file.

 The ``--no-ssh-init`` option allows you to initialize the cluster without creating or distributing SSH key pairs.
+This also sets the cluster-wide configuration parameter ``modify ssh setup`` to False.
+When adding nodes, Ganeti will consider this parameter to determine whether to create and distributed SSH key pairs on new nodes as well.

 The ``--file-storage-dir``, ``--shared-file-storage-dir`` and ``--gluster-storage-dir`` options allow you set the directory to use for